Directing and writing credits:

 "The Hobbit, The Sofa, and Digger Stiles" - Marty, aka "Naked Guy," makes his first appearance.

-"An Affair to Remember" - Kirk goes a date with Lulu and miraculously doesn't blow it.
+"An Affair to Remember" - Kirk goes on a date with Lulu and miraculously doesn't blow it.

 "Luke Can See Her Face" - "If you crave love, then you deserve love."

-Berg and Zimmerman are writing partners and have worked together on shows like "Golden Girls," "Roseanne," and "Rita Rocks" (which they actually co-created).
+Berg and Zimmerman are writing partners and have worked together on shows like "Golden Girls," "Roseanne," and "Rita Rocks" (which they co-created).
 In 2018, they were developing a new series called "Silver Foxes" about "a group of senior citizen gay men who live together in Palm Springs."
-As far as I know, it never found a buyer, which is an utter travesty.
+As far as I know, it never found a buyer, which is a travesty.

 Most batshit crazy outfit: